JNOSQL/jnosql-book/en/part4/chapter4_2_1.md

 template.delete(deleteQuery);
 ```

-To use a document repository just follow the CDI style and put an `@Inject` on the field.
+To use a document template just follow the CDI style and put an `@Inject` on the field.

 ```java
 @Inject